 Exploration costs and dry hole costs are included in the Consolidated Statement of Cash Flows as investing activities.

 Accounting for Development Activity.
-Enron capitalizes project development costs that do not qualify as start-up costs under the AICPA Statement of Position 98-5 “Reporting on the Costs of Start-Up Activities” and may be recovered throughdevelopment cost reimbursements from joint venture partners or other third parties, written off against development fees received or included as part of an investment in those ventures in which Enron continues to participate.
-Accumulated project development costs are otherwise expensed in the period that management determines it is probable that the costs will not be recovered.
+Development costs related to projects, including costs of feasibility studies, bid preparation, permitting, licensing and contract negotiation, are expensed as incurred until the project is estimated to be probable.
+At that time, such costs are capitalized or expensed as incurred, based on the nature of the costs incurred.
+Capitalized development costs may be recovered through reimbursements from joint venture partners or other third parties, or classified as part of the investment and recovered through reimbursements from joint venture partners or other third parties or classified as part of the investment and recovered through the cash flows from that project.
+Accumulated capitalized project development costs are otherwise expensed in the period that management determines it is probable that the costs will not be recovered.

 Environmental Expenditures.
 Expenditures that relate to an existing condition caused by past operations, and do not contribute to current or future revenue generation, are expensed.
-Environmental expenditures relating to current or future revenues are expensed or capitalized as appropriate.
+Environmental expenditures relating to current or future revenues are expensed or capitalized as appropriate based on the nature of the costs incurred.
 Liabilities are recorded when environmental assessments and/or clean-ups are probable and the costs can be reasonably estimated.

 Computer Software.
 Enron’s accounting policy for the costs of computer software (all of which is for internal use only) is to capitalize direct costs of materials and services consumed in developing or obtaining software, including payroll and payroll-related costs for employees who are directly associated with and who devote time to the software project.
 Costs may begin to be capitalized once the application development stage has begun.
 All other costs are expensed as incurred.
 Enron amortizes the costs on a straight-line basis over the useful life of the software.
 Impairment is evaluated based on changes in the expected usefulness of the software.
 At December 31, 1999 and 1998, Enron has capitalized $243 million and $189 million, respectively, of software costs covering numerous systems, including trading and settlement, billing and payroll systems and upgrades.

 Investments in Unconsolidated Affiliates.
-Investments in unconsolidated affiliates are accounted for by the equitymethod, except for certain equity investments resulting from Enron’s merchant investment activities which are included at market value in “Other Investments” in the Consolidated Balance Sheet.
-Where acquired assets are accounted for under the equity method based on temporary control, earnings or losses related to the investments to be sold are deferred until the time of the sale.
+Investments in unconsolidated affiliates are accounted for by the equity method.
+Where acquired assets are accounted for under the equity method based on temporary control, earnings or losses related to the portion of the investment to be sold are deferred until the time of the sale.
 See Notes 4 and 9.

 Foreign Currency Translation.
 For international subsidiaries, asset and liability accounts are translated at year-end rates of exchange and revenue and expenses are translated at average exchange rates prevailing during the year.
 For subsidiaries whose functional currency is deemed to be other than the U.S. dollar, translation adjustments are included as a separate component of other comprehensive income and shareholders’ equity.
 Currency transaction gains and losses are recorded in income.